 Advantages of the industrial revolution

 Industry 4.0 creates enormous competitive advantages and growth opportunities for companies.
-According to the BDI (The Voice of German Industry), experts forecast productivity increases of up to 30 percent in 2025.
+According to the BDI (The Voice of German Industry), experts forecast productivity increases of up to 30 percent by 2025.

 Intelligent sensors – the sensory organs of machines

 In order for companies of any size to be able to use the full bandwidth of industry 4.0, high computing power is required.
 This is where cloud computing comes into play.
-With cloud computing, IT infrastructures don’t need to be used on the local computers but in an outsourced, usually redundant network.
+With cloud computing, IT infrastructure doesn’t need to be used on the local computers but in an outsourced, usually redundant network.

 External attacks usually take place via the Internet.
-Due to the initial connection of outdated IT systems within the internet, large security gaps arose that were undetected by cyber-criminals.
-Remote maintenance accesses can also create loopholes through which harmful data can enter.
-The consequences are devastating: hackers can manipulate the production, steal data, and blackmail companies.
-There is also a risk that cyber-criminals could gain access to the control of machines or paralyze the company’s internal energy network.
+Due to the initial connection of outdated IT systems within the internet, large security gaps arose that were undetected by cybercriminals.
+Remote maintenance access can also create loopholes through which harmful data can enter.
+The consequences are devastating: hackers can manipulate production, steal data, and blackmail companies.
+There is also a risk that cybercriminals could gain access to the control of machines or paralyze the company’s internal energy network.

-Cyber-criminals become more creative and the scale of their attacks, especially in networked systems, gets increasingly devastating.
-In March, a cyber-attack was launched on the Norwegian aluminium group Norsk Hydro.
+Cybercriminals become more creative and the scale of their attacks, especially in networked systems, gets increasingly devastating.
+In March, a cyberattack was launched on the Norwegian aluminium group Norsk Hydro.
 Hackers introduced ransomware into the company’s IT systems.
-The internal networking affected IT systems of almost all business areas and the global network was paralyzed.
-According to Spiegel Online, the company has become a victim of the ransomware LockerGoga which encrypted numerous files of the company.
+The internal networking affected IT systems in almost all business areas, and the global network was paralyzed.
+According to Spiegel Online, the company has become a victim of the ransomware LockerGoga, which encrypted numerous files of the company.

-The cyber-criminals behind the decryption demanded a ransom in the form of crypto-currency.
-In order to protect itself against the spread of malware, the company switched the production to manual operation, which led to restriction.
+The cybercriminals behind the decryption demanded a ransom in the form of cryptocurrency.
+In order to protect itself against the spread of malware, the company switched the production to manual operation, which led to a restriction.

 As a result of the hacker attack, Norsk Hydro suffered losses of over 30 million euros.
-However, the international aluminum producer is only one of many industrial companies: According to the IT association Bitkom, eight out of ten industrial companies in Germany fall victim to cyberattacks.
+However, the international aluminum producer is only one of many industrial companies affected.
+According to the IT association Bitkom, eight out of ten industrial companies in Germany fall victim to cyberattacks.

-Half of all machines in every tenth German company is already networked via the internet.
+Half of all machines in a tenth of German companies are already networked via the internet.
 But the vision of the fourth industrial revolution was built on old security protocols.
 To comprehensively protect smart, networked factories from cyberattacks, companies need a multi-level security concept that not only protects industrial networks, but also the cloud and the data volumes stored in it.
 The industry sector is an attractive target for cybercriminals because of its high economic power and its importance in the supply chain.
 Hackers use a large pool of attack vectors to penetrate the corporate system.

-Email is also the main gateway in this area: It is the primary way of communication in companies worldwide.
+Email is also the main gateway in this area.
+It is the primary means of communication in companies worldwide.
 A professionally designed fraud mail is not easy to detect, and so access data or other sensitive information unintentionally leaves the company and ends up directly with the cybercriminals who exploit it for further action.
 With paying more attention to the increasing global cybercrime activities, high financial losses and physical damages can be limited and prevented.
-All the reports of attacks on industrial enterprises show, that the digital progress not only involves advantages – it is important to think about the resulting security gaps.
+All the reports of attacks on industrial enterprises demonstrate that digital progress involves not only advantages – it is also important to think about the resulting security gaps.